ThinamXx/PredictingCreditCard_Approval/README.md

 # Predicting-Credit-Card-Approvals
-In this repository I applied the Supervised Machine Learning techniques to predict the Approval and Denial of Credit Card Application.
-This repository will give you the insights of about the Supervised Machine Learning Techniques.
+In this repository I have applied the Supervised Machine Learning techniques to predict the Approval and Denial of Credit Card Applications.
+This repository will give you the insights of Supervised Machine Learning Techniques.